manabie-com/manabie-com.github.io/content/posts/build-a-grafana-dashboard-generator/index.md

 ## Overview

 - Currently, if we want to create a Grafana dashboard, we often use UI and copy json config into our repo.
-- And We have to manager folder which contains dashboard configs JSON files.
+- And We have to manage folder which contains dashboard configs JSON files.

 => Maintain a set of dashboards for people with conflicting preferences and goals.
 Or you’re dealing with confusion because one graph shows errors in one color and a new one uses a different color.
 Or there’s a new feature in Grafana